MVP Development Services | Fixed Price

 Frontend: React, Next.js, TypeScript, Tailwind CSS.
 Backend: Node.js, NestJS, PostgreSQL, Hasura, GraphQL.
 Mobile: Flutter for cross-platform, Swift for iOS, Kotlin for Android.
 AI: Python, AWS Bedrock, OpenAI, Anthropic APIs.
 Infrastructure: AWS, Firebase, Vercel.
 The stack for your project is chosen based on your users, your team, and what the product needs to do at scale.

 Yes.
 You own the code, the repository, and all third-party service accounts from day one.
 There is no platform lock-in to RaftLabs infrastructure after launch.
-On the final day of the project, we transfer the codebase to your version control organisation, all credentials to your accounts, and all subscriptions to your ownership.
+On the final day of the project, we transfer the codebase to your version control organization, all credentials to your accounts, and all subscriptions to your ownership.

 A scope change is a change request: we scope it, price it, and add it only if you approve.
 It does not absorb into the project and appear on the final invoice.
 This is how we keep the price fixed.
 In practice, small clarifications that do not change the feature set are handled as part of the sprint.
 Changes that add new features or alter the architecture are priced separately before work begins.